Sunday, December 30, 2018

 Neil Gaikwad, a MIT Arts Scholar, captures the simple complexities of our planet, including glacier landscapes, cultures and burning societal challenges across the world.
 Neil is a current Phd candidate at the MIT Media Lab focused on Artificial Intelligence and Human Computer Interaction.

-Isabel Moya Camacho, a MIT Sloan student, explores the boundaries between matter and space, fundamentally expanding and enhancing the ways in which humans interact with the built environment.
-As an architect and artist, she has been awarded by the Spanish Royal Academy of the Arts and her work is part of the Collection of Fine Arts in the Spain's Biblioteca Nacional.
+Isabel Moya Camacho, a MIT Media Lab student, explores the boundaries between matter and space, fundamentally expanding and enhancing the ways in which humans interact with the built environment.
+As an architect and artist, she has been awarded by the Spanish Royal Academy of the Arts.